davgra04/Dottizer/README.md

 `Save Output` - Saves larger version of generated image to out.png in the current working directory.

-### Requirements
+### Required Python Libraries

-The tool has been tested on Windows with Python 3.4.1 and the Python Image Library available at the link below.

 **Python Image Library** (available here for Windows: [http://www.lfd.uci.edu/~gohlke/pythonlibs/](http://www.lfd.uci.edu/~gohlke/pythonlibs/))

 **Tkinter**

+Note: The tool has been tested on Windows with Python 3.4.1 and the Python Image Library available at the link above.